 Step 2

-Heat the pot over very low heat for about 10 minutes (for 2 servings).
+Heat the pot over very low heat for about 10 minutes.
 When small bubbles appear on the surface of the liquid, remove the kombu.

 Step 3

-Increase the heat and bring the water (kombu dashi) to a boil.
+Increase the heat and bring the water to a boil.
 Once boiling, reduce the heat to low, add bonito flakes, and let it simmer for 6 minutes.

 Step 4

 Turn off the heat and strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).
-Alternatively, if you don't mind having some fine bonito flakes remaining, you can simply use a fine-mesh strainer.
-Awase dashi (udon broth), which combines kombu dashi and bonito dashi, is now ready.
+Alternatively, if you don't mind some fine bonito flakes remaining, you can simply use a fine-mesh strainer.
+Awase dashi (udon broth) is now ready.

 Step 5

-Place aburaage in a bowl and pour hot water (not included in the recipe) over it to remove the excess oil.
-Take the aburaage out of the bowl, and once it has cooled enough to touch, gently squeeze out any excess moisture.
-If the aburaage is large, you can optionally cut it into halves or quarters, depending on your preference.
+Place the aburaage in a bowl and pour hot water (not listed in the ingredients) over it to remove excess oil.
+Take the aburaage out of the bowl, and once it has cooled enough to handle, gently squeeze out any excess moisture.
+If your aburaage is large, you can optionally cut it into halves or quarters.

 Step 6

-In a pot, combine a portion of the awase dashi (as specified in the recipe) with mirin, sugar, and soy sauce, and bring it to a boil.
+In a pot, combine the ingredients for seasoning aburaage (awase dashi, mirin, sugar, and soy sauce), and bring it to a boil.
 Once boiling, add the aburaage and simmer over low heat, flipping occasionally, for about 15 minutes.
-Inari age is ready.

 Step 7

-Thinly slice green onion diagonally or into rings.
+Thinly slice the green onion diagonally or into rings.

 Step 8